 The SJC confirmed that the licensing authority possesses broad discretion in making suitability determinations.
 The court recognized that the "suitable person" standard allows the chief to consider the applicant's character and behavior more broadly than the specific statutory disqualifiers.
 A licensing authority is not limited to considering only criminal convictions or other formally adjudicated matters.
 The suitability inquiry can encompass a wide range of information bearing on whether the applicant can be trusted to carry a firearm responsibly.

 At the same time, Chardin established that this discretion is not absolute.
-The licensing authority's decision must be grounded in "reliable and credible information," not mere suspicion or generalized concerns.
+The licensing authority's decision must be grounded in reliable, credible evidence, not mere suspicion or generalized concerns.
+(As discussed above, the 2022 amendments added the further requirement that the information be "articulable" and tied to behavior the applicant has actually exhibited or engaged in.)
 When an applicant seeks judicial review, the court conducts its own assessment of whether the denial was justified.
 This provides an important check on licensing authority overreach.
-A chief cannot simply stamp "unsuitable" on an application without articulating a factual basis that satisfies the reliable-and-credible standard.
+A chief cannot simply stamp "unsuitable" on an application without articulating a factual basis that satisfies the statutory standard.

 Courts applying Chardin have continued to refine these boundaries, making clear that the suitability determination must be individualized and evidence-based.
 A blanket policy of denying applicants based on a single category of prior contact, without considering the specific facts and circumstances, would not satisfy the standard.
 Each application requires its own assessment.